James Wilhoit: Professional football career

 Wilhoit was not selected in the 2007 NFL draft, but signed with the Baltimore Ravens as a rookie free agent on May 4, 2007.
 He was later released from the team in July shortly before the 2007 NFL preseason began.
 In late 2007, Wilhoit signed with the New All American Football League that never played a game.
 He helped promote the league by doing several autograph signings.
 He also played for the Kansas City Command of the Arena Football League in 2012, converting 8 of 21 field goal attempts and 62 of 77 extra point attempts.

-Currently
+Coaching career

-Wilhoit recently studied under Special Teams Coach Gary Zauner for six months to learn his kicking and punting techniques.
+Wilhoit studied under Special Teams Coach Gary Zauner for six months to learn his kicking and punting techniques.
 In addition to Coach Zauner, he has trained under Coach Bill Renner in Chapel Hill, North Carolina.

+This intern study period was conducted at Tennessee from 2010–11.

+In 2008, Wilhoit founded the Wilhoit Kicking Academy, a program offering coaching services to young Tennessee kicking athletes.
+He joined the NFL Tennessee Titans in 2021 as the team's kicking specialist, serving in the post for the 2022 season.